 Review your Emergency Care Plan.
 Work with your allergist to develop an Emergency Care Plan (ECP) because it is important to know when to use an epinephrine autoinjector and what to do afterwards.
 If you don’t have an ECP, create one with your allergist.

 Practice with your training device.
 EpiPens and Auvi-Q come with a training device for practice.
 Adrenaclick and the generic epinephrine autoinjectors might not come with a trainer, ask at your pharmacist if they have a trainer in stock.
-If not you can order a trainer online.
 For additional practice, make plans to review with people that you count on to help administer an epinephrine autoinjector when needed.

 Review “Where is your epi?” last month’s educational campaign and think through how you will ensure that you have access to your epi when needed at home or when you are out.